-Another factor relates to the “hard costs” of selling a home.
-What most consumers don’t realize is that agents do not shoulder many hard costs when with selling a home.
+Another factor relates to the “fixed costs” of selling a home.
+What most consumers don’t realize is that agents do not shoulder fixed, hard costs when with selling a home.
 In terms of operating costs, agents generally pay a “desk fee” or a commission “split” to their brokerage plus annual dues to the local Realtor’s association.
 But, when it comes specifically to selling your home, the only real cost is their time and energy.
 Gone are the days of high “marketing costs” where an agent might print and distribute thousands of flyers or postcards.
 Those tactics are unnecessary with the advent of the internet.

-For Sellers, SimpleShowing charges $0 up front and a $5,000 flat fee at closing.
-In 2018, our sellers saved $7,550 by listing with our flat fee.
+SimpleShowing charges $0 up front and a 1% listing fee at closing.
+In 2022, our sellers saved $9,300 on average by listing with us instead of a large, national brokerage.

-Please note: This fee does not include Buyer’s Agent commission which is typically 2- 3% of the purchase price.
+Please note: This fee does not include Buyer’s Agent commission which is typically 2.5 - 3% of the purchase price.

 Selling through a low commission brokerage may be a good decision if you already know the value of your home, you're an experienced seller, or if you live in a hot area where homes are selling quickly.